ujr/guides/guides/Generalities.md

 - avoid long-living branches (prefer [OneFlow][OneFlow] over [GitFlow][GitFlow] and be pragmatic, [GitHub flow][GitHubFlow]
   works with pull requests)
+- commit small coherent changes and commit often, but do not commit half-done work

 The top-level of a codebase looks like this (or a subset):